railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 > range of experience levels, with me somewhere in the middle, so I saw
 > how well all of the TAs supported those having trouble while also
 > challenging those who were breezing through the tutorials...

-> The workshop in general was really well run and the
-> presenters/presentations were engaging and clear...

-> I loved the empowerment and encouragement that flowed through all the
-> coursework, marketing materials, and interactions throughout the day.
-> Learning to code isn't easy, and it can be particularly intimidating
-> as a female, but I felt extremely comfortable at the workshop and am
-> excited to delve into the resources in the Boston Community...

-> Awesome job!

 --